gertjanburghouts/gertjanburghouts.github.io/_posts/2024-04-26-icprai-affordances.md

 But, not always...

 We investigated whether a VLM, GLIP, can be used to find doors and their openers.
-It can do a pretty good job, but it's far from perfect.
+It can do a pretty good job, but it's far from perfect (see the second image below).

 <img src="https://gertjanburghouts.github.io/pictures/icprai_affordances.jpg">

 So, we let the robot do its best, to find as most as it can.
 Next, we involve the user to correct the wrong predictions.
-Finally, the model is retrained with the corrections.
+Finally, the model is retrained with the corrections (see the third image above).
+With a spatial reasoner - openers are close to the door - the predictions can be improved further (fourth image).

 This is a very effective strategy.
 The user only needs to label a few instances, i.e. the mistakes.